TetrisKid48/wiki_celeb_gen/README.md

 ## Option 1: Google Collab
 Go to the link [here](https://colab.research.google.com/drive/1B4QnWmTSI1FrlDvvBWcVyV4vsJ180R4Y#scrollTo=-fxL77nvAMAX&line=1&uniqifier=1).
 (Credit to [minimaxir](https://github.com/minimaxir) for the original code and Google Collab template.)
-Run the cell to get a text file of generated output!
+Run the cell to get a text file of generated output (a wiki_celeb_gen_gentext file.)
 This may take a while.

 ## Option 2: generate.py
 ### Warning: This method is currently a work in progress, and may not work.
 These scripts have only been tested on Windows 10 with Python 3.9.2.